 Treatment for TMJ Disorder in Chicago

 Chicago dentist, Dr. Fondriest has helped many patients with TMJ disorder using advanced treatment methods for malocclusion.
 Dr. James Fondriest has received extensive training from the world renowned L.D.
 Pankey Institute, which specializes in the study of occlusion (bite) and treatment of TMJ disorders, and is considered by many to be the world’s leader in research and treatment of TMJ disorders.
-Dr. Fondriest is also an Adjunct Assistant Professor in the Department of Prosthodontics at the University of Florida Dental School.
+Dr. Fondriest is also an Adjunct Associate Professor in the Department of Prosthodontics at the University of Florida Dental School.
 At Lake Forest Dental Arts, Dr. Fondriest combines years of experience with revolutionary technology for optima care.
 We proudly serve patients in the Chicago Metro area, including the Northwest and North Shore suburbs, but we often treat patients from all over the United States.
 To schedule your consultation, go online today or call our office at (847) 234-0517.